kalikaneko/wig/README.md

 will instead accept command-line arguments in *attribute=value* form (including the empty query) and will print all matching objects.

+Commands can read their flags from a configuration file: by default the tool will look for it in /etc/wig.conf and ~/.wig.conf, but this can be overridden using the *--config* command-line parameter (which must be placed before the command, thanks to idiosyncrasies of the Go flag parsing code).
+This configuration file should consist of *flag name* and *value* pairs, separated by a space, one per line.
+Comments, introduced by a # character, are allowed.
+Using configuration files makes it possible to hide sensitive parameters such as authentication tokens from the process command line.

 ## How to test

 Requires Go 1.17 or newer and Ansible.